Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + GitHub - [Whids](https://github.com/0xrawsec/whids) - Open Source EDR for Windows.

 + Adversary Emulation
-  + GitHub - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.
   + GitHub - [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) - Atomic Red Team™ is a library of tests mapped to the MITRE ATT&CK® framework.
 Security teams can use Atomic Red Team to quickly, portably, and reproducibly test their environments.
   + GitHub - [Atomic Red Team (PowerShell)](https://github.com/redcanaryco/invoke-atomicredteam) - Invoke-AtomicRedTeam is a PowerShell module to execute tests as defined in the atomics folder of Red Canary's Atomic Red Team project.
-  + GitHub - [AutoTTP]( - Automated Tactics Techniques & Procedures.
-Re-running complex sequences manually for regression tests, product evaluations, generate data for researchers.
+  + GitHub - [MITRE Caldera™](https://github.com/mitre/caldera) - A cyber security platform designed to easily automate adversary emulation, assist manual red-teams, and automate incident response (built on the MITRE ATT&CK™ framework).
+  + GitHub - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.